joey-qytyku/OS-90-i386/docs/README.md

 Q: Which PC busses are supported?

-A: Theoretically all of them, but ISA and PCI are sure to work best.
+A: Theoretically all of them, but ISA PnP and PCI are sure to work best because they have specific drivers.

 Q: Does this run on modern computers?